DanielSchuette/wfs1_data_mining/README.md

 ## Overview

 This repository has some resources for mining databases.
+Its purpose is to look at the relationship between NCS1 and WFS1 expression levels in different cancer cell lines.

 ## Resources